adamdecaf/httpz/README.md

     Request Methods
     GET / POST / PUT / DELETE / HEAD -- Init the http request
-    / -- Add paths onto the request
-    :: -- specify the port on the request
+    / -- Add paths onto the request port_= -- specify the port on the request
     *&* or <<?& -- Add url paramaters
     *:* or <<:: -- Add headers onto the request
     file -- Add that file as contents for a PUT